emmadigital/austinlaw/content/blog/3-crashes-kill-4-in-central-texas-in-12-hour-period.md

 A few hours later, Austin-Travis County Emergency Medical Services reported another [deadly wreck](https://www.austinaccidentlawyer.com/practice-areas/wrongful-death-attorney/) on I-35 at about 11:35 p.m.
 Thursday.

-Medics and Austin Fire Department crews responded to a collision in Austin on I-35 just north of 51st Street, where EMS described seeing a “vehicle on fire, ‘fully engulfed.'”
+Medics and Austin Fire Department crews responded to a collision in Austin on I-35 just north of 51st Street, where EMS described seeing a “vehicle on fire, fully engulfed.”

 According to police, an [SUV caught fire](https://www.austinaccidentlawyer.com/practice-areas/burn-injury-lawyer/) in a [wreck with an 18-wheeler truck](https://www.austinaccidentlawyer.com/practice-areas/truck-accident-lawyer/).